 I love this recipe because it’s a little bit healthy (whole wheat flour, very little oil), but still produces slightly-sweet, fluffy pancakes.
 It’s also vegan, and while I typically use a flax egg because I like the flavor, I think a chia egg would work well too.
 These would be wonderful topped with cookie butter, assuming you haven’t subsisted on massive amounts of cookies for the past three days.
 Instead, I topped mine with some almonds, banana slices, a touch of powdered sugar (mostly because it’s pretty), and, of course, a little maple syrup.

-- Prepare your flax egg by combining 1 Tbs. ground flax and 3 Tbs. water.
-Set aside for 3-5 minutes, and allow to thicken.
+- Prepare your flax egg by stirring together the ground flax and water in a small bowl.
+Set it aside for 3-5 minutes and allow it to thicken.

-- In a large mixing bowl, sift flours, baking powder and salt.
+- In a large mixing bowl, sift the flour, baking powder and salt.

-- Add non-dairy milk, vanilla, canola, and flax egg and mix until just combined.
+- Add the non-dairy milk, vanilla, coconut oil, and flax egg and mix it until just combined.

 - Plate with your favorite toppings and enjoy!